mattbocosoft/presentation-cocoapods/README.md

 ##Disadvantages of CocoaPods

 It's important to also be aware of what you are losing as a developer by using CocoaPods instead of its alternatives.
-In my experience, the biggest drawback of CocoaPods is the loss of ease of change to the Pod content.
-CocoaPods works best as a consumer of well-tested 3rd-party Pods, but
+In my experience, the biggest drawback of CocoaPods as a consumer is the loss of control over dependency content.
+If the dependency is a black-box library (*.a) instead of an open-source library, then the developer never had this control in the first place.

 ####Modifying Pod Content within Context
 When there is a bug in a Pod, you can't just modify the Pod in context without a bit of work.